hexcamp/hexcamp-dev-blog/content/posts/2025-07-17-search-experiment/index.md

 As Hex.Camp matures and opens up to multiple users, we do plan to put some fundraising mechanisms in place so that individual communities can be self-sustaining.

-It would also be nice if we could collect some funding so we can spend more time on pushing it forward.
+It would also be nice if we could attract some grants or other funding so we can spend more time on pushing it forward.
 This is a new thing for us, so any help is appreciated!
+At the moment, we have set up a [GitHub Sponsors page](https://github.com/sponsors/hexcamp).

 Please reach out to our [small team](https://whimsicalmachines.com/) with your ideas or feedback!
 I'm always at [@jimpick](https://bsky.app/profile/jimpick.com), either on BlueSky or via email at <a href="mailto:jim@jimpick.com">jim@jimpick.com</a>.
 Or schedule a meeting with me at [Calendly](https://calendly.com/jjpick23).